 - Lower staff absenteeism

-- Improved productivity
+- Greater productivity

-- Enhanced employee motivation and happiness
+- More employee motivation and happiness

-- Increased customer satisfaction
+- Better customer satisfaction

-- More positive organizational culture.
+- Improved organizational culture.

 The targets in your plan should be clear and well-defined.
 In this context, the SMART framework is a useful tool.
 SMART is an acronym that stands for the following:

-- S = specific.
-Try to set clearly defined targets, so there’s no room for misunderstanding.
+- S = Specific: Try to set clearly defined targets, so there’s no room for misunderstanding.

-- M = measurable.
-Be clear about how you will measure success.
+- M = Measurable: Be clear about how you will measure success.

-- A = attainable.
-Stick to targets that you know you have a reasonable chance of achieving.
+- A = Attainable: Stick to targets that you know you have a reasonable chance of achieving.

-- R = relevant.
-Make sure targets are consistent with team and company objectives.
+- R = Relevant: Make sure targets are consistent with team and company objectives.

-- T = timebound.
-Set a timeline for completion.
+- T = Timebound: Set a timeline for completion.
 It’s also a good idea to assign ownership, so it’s clear who is responsible for delivery.

 Try to include a mix of short and long-term goals.
-If this is your first employee engagement plan, then the workforce will expect some fast results.
+If this is your first employee engagement plan, the workforce will expect fast results.
 And a few quick wins is a great way to get staff on board with the plan.
 Plus, it signals to employees just how serious you are about employee engagement.

-Review what’s gone well and what aspects could be improved.
-And be sure to share any lessons learned throughout the organization.
+Get the senior management team involved in reviewing performance.
+This should happen at least quarterly.
+Review what’s gone well and what aspects could be improved, and be sure to share any lessons learned throughout the entire organization.